Free Tool

 What is the DCFSA contribution limit for 2026?

-The 2026 IRS annual limit for DCFSA contributions is $7,500 per household ($3,750 if married filing separately), up from the previous $5,000 cap.
-This 50% increase unlocks significantly higher savings for both employees and employers.
-This calculator lets you model both the current and previous cap scenarios.
+The 2026 IRS annual limit is $7,500 per household ($3,750 if married filing separately), up from $5,000.
+That's a 50% increase.
+See the full breakdown of what changed for 2026.
+This calculator lets you model the impact at the current cap.

 How does DCFSA interact with the Child and Dependent Care Tax Credit?